-How to stay warm this holiday weekend as frigid weather grips US
+How to stay safe as frigid weather takes over this Thanksgiving

 How to stay safe outside

-Those with prolonged exposure, like people standing outside in Times Square waiting for the ball to drop, or those not dressed appropriately for the weather are in danger of frostbite and hypothermia, National Weather Service meteorologist Jay Engle told ABC News.
+Those with prolonged exposure or those not dressed appropriately for the weather are in danger of frostbite and hypothermia, National Weather Service meteorologist Jay Engle told ABC News in January.

 Frostbite results in the loss of feeling and color in affected areas -- usually the nose, ears, cheeks, fingers, toes or chin, according to the U.S. Centers for Disease Control and Prevention (CDC).
 Frostbite could potentially cause permanent damage and, in severe cases, can lead to amputation, the CDC said.

-Someone suffering from frostbite can be unaware of it until it's pointed out by another person because the frozen tissues are numb, the CDC said.
-These can be signs of frostbite: numbness; white or grayish-yellow skin; or skin that feels unusually firm or waxy.
+Someone suffering from frostbite can be unaware of it because tissues that become frozen are numb, the CDC said.
+These are all signs of frostbite: numbness, white or grayish-yellow skin, or skin that feels unusually firm or waxy.

-Dr. Randall Wexler, professor of family medicine at Ohio State University, warned, “Don’t rub your hands -- if you have frost-nip or frostbite, rubbing actually causes tissue damage."
+“Don’t rub your hands -- if you have frost-nip or frostbite, rubbing actually causes tissue damage," Dr. Randall Wexler, professor of family medicine at Ohio State University, told ABC News in January.

-If you think you are developing frostbite, “Keep the area covered if you can ... because if you have frostbite on your hand and you pull off your glove, you may cause tissue damage," Wexler said.
+If you think you are developing frostbite, “keep the area covered if you can ... because if you have frostbite on your hand and you pull off your glove, you may cause tissue damage," Wexler said.

-"That’s also when you want to start trying to raise your core body temperature -- get rid of wet clothes, put on clothes that are warm and dry," Wexler said.
+He added, "That’s also when you want to start trying to raise your core body temperature -- get rid of wet clothes, put on clothes that are warm and dry."

 There's also hypothermia -- or abnormally low body temperature -- which can impact the brain, "making the victim unable to think clearly or move well," the CDC said.
 "This makes hypothermia especially dangerous, because a person may not know that it’s happening and won’t be able to do anything about it."